Charge Schedule Optimization and Infrastructure Planning for Solar-Integrated Electric Bus Transit Systems: Experiments and Results

 \subsection{Case Study}

 Our study considered 1, 4, 12, and 52 scenarios with GTI and ambient temperature data averaged across yearly, quarterly, monthly, and weekly time scales, respectively.
 Temperature and GTI values were available at an hourly granularity; therefore, average values were computed for each hour across the days in the scenario, and the same hourly value was assigned to every minute within that hour.
+Alternatively, in the absence of hourly data, solar energy generation can be estimated using the peak GTI value and effective solar hours \citep{footprinthero_peak_sun_hours}.
 We also analyzed the benefits of introducing renewable energy sources and studied the effect of temperature-specific energy consumption estimates on fixed and operating costs.
 While implementing the CSP solution, if a transit operator encounters a week with weather conditions that deviate from those in the model, they can either reoptimize the CSP based on short-term weather forecasts or apply the solution from a closely matching scenario.
+We also discuss the results of two worst-case scenarios based on the lowest solar energy generation and the highest energy consumption in Section \ref{sec:worst_case_analysis}.